 - Clueless: Cher is about to head to a party (on a date with Christian) when Josh asks her dad if he's going to let her go out in what she's wearing, a white mini-dress.
 Cher's father asks her if that's what they're calling dresses these days, tells her it looks more like underwear, and makes her put something on on top.
 She puts on a transparent wrap.

 - E.T. the Extra-Terrestrial (bowdlerization taken from its 20th Anniversary Edition): "You're not going out dressed like that!
 You look like a hippie!"

-- In The Snapper the second-eldest daughter Lisa, who's presumed to be 13 or 14, wears a Madonna-like short skirt and jewellery and leather boots much to the patriarch's dismay.
+- The Snapper: The second-eldest daughter Lisa, who's presumed to be 13 or 14, wears a Madonna-like short skirt and jewelry and leather boots much to the patriarch's dismay.

 - Colin Fischer: In seventh grade, Melissa Greer used to show up for school in dark trousers or long skirts, go into the girls' room, and come out in ripped jeans or a miniskirt.

-- In Love Anthony, thirteen-year-old Sophie tries to wear makeup to the family photo session, but Beth wipes it off before they leave the house.
+- Love Anthony: Thirteen-year-old Sophie tries to wear makeup to the family photo session, but Beth wipes it off before they leave the house.

-- In one episode of Clarissa Explains It All, Clarissa argues with her mother over what she will wear for the school photos.
+- Clarissa Explains It All: In one episode, Clarissa argues with her mother over what she will wear for the school photos.

-- In the first episode of Derry Girls, Erin attempts to wear a jean jacket instead of her school uniform blazer to school.
+- Derry Girls: In the first episode, Erin attempts to wear a jean jacket instead of her school uniform blazer to school.
 Her mom argues with her about this and threatens her with a wooden spoon, leading to a Gilligan Cut where Erin is headed to school in her usual uniform.